meanstream-io/docs/README.md

 **Optional: Bitfocus Companion**

 In addition to ATEM macros, MeanStream generates configuration for Bitfocus Companion which can be used to project buttons and pages of buttons onto, for example, an Elgato Stream Deck.
+The latest tested version is 2.3.1.
+(Sorry, I am behind on keeping this up-to-date but later versions might just work).

 **Optional: Elgato Streamdeck**